VLstack/MFF-roster-tracker/README.md

 # Contributions

 You are encouraged to contact me if you want to participate.
 And you are of course fully allowed to make any fork you wish.

-# Google analytics

-The PHP file /js/google-analytics-keys.php?JS=Y provide the javascript variable "MFFTrackingID".
-It is used to split analytics between releases (current, beta, previous and own private version).
-If you want to fork the project, you will have to provide your own Tracking ID.